QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/multi-currency.md

 ## Enable Multi-Currency support

-To enable multi-currency feature, you need configure QuickShop economy processor to a supported mode, this can be configured in config.yml:
+To enable multi-currency feature, you need to configure QuickShop economy processor to a supported mode, this can be configured in config.yml:

 ```yaml
 # What economy provider should QuickShop use?